bulletmark/edir/README.md

 optional arguments:
-  -h, --help        show this help message and exit -a, --all         include/show all (including hidden) files -A, --no-all      negate the -a/--all/ option
+  -h, --help        show this help message and exit -a, --all         include all (including hidden) files -A, --no-all      negate the -a/--all/ option
   -r, --recurse     recursively remove any files and directories in removed
                     directories